orDaor/orDaor/README.md

 👋 Hi, my name is Orgher.
 I am a software engineer with industrial automation background, which has a passion for web development:

-- 💻 I had expirience with: **HTML, CSS, JavaScript, Node.js, Websockets (Socket.IO package), MongoDB, and a bit of MySQL**.
+- 💻 I had expirience with: **HTML, CSS, JavaScript, Node.js, Websockets (Socket.IO package), MongoDB**.

 - ✅ I successfully **developed** and **deployed** the following applications, built with Node.js, MongoDB and frontend Vanilla Javascript:
   - a **live messaging app** powered by Socket.IO